ThomasHambach/expression.worker/README.md

 ## Description

 This repository is a starter-kit to get NCalc running within Cloudflare workers.
+This example uses wrangler instead of miniflare, as `node_compat` is not supported on miniflare at the time of writing.

 ## Example